Netflix subscriber slip hints at 'lumpy' road ahead

 That has driven a doubling of its share price in the last year, raising its value to within sight of $200 billion as of Monday’s close.

-What is not clear is where the hurdles to that unbroken run of growth will come from, be it stronger competition from Amazon Prime or the changes in control of major film and TV franchises heralded by Walt Disney Co and Comcast Corp’s bid for Twenty-First Century Fox Inc .
+What is not clear is where the hurdles to that unbroken run of growth will come from, be it stronger competition from Amazon Prime or the changes in control of major film and TV franchises heralded by Walt Disney Co (DIS.N) and Comcast Corp’s (CMCSA.O) bid for Twenty-First Century Fox Inc (FOXA.O) .

 Netflix added 5.15 million customers from April through June, 1 million fewer than forecasts from Thomson Reuters I/B/E/S and down from 7.41 million in the first quarter.